 An email from a dnwe officer that is addressed personally is not automatically a private affair, and certainly not if it contains threats, disparagement or other material of a contentious nature.

-It goes without saying that the reader must judge for herself (himself, themself) whether any inferences drawn on the basis of the conduct and pronouncements of the individuals attacked are justified and whether the conclusions are coherent.
+It goes without saying that the reader must judge for themself whether any inferences drawn on the basis of the conduct and pronouncements of the individuals attacked are justified and whether the conclusions are coherent.

-The fellow members of dnwe were informed in good time that Cusanus would proceed to bring to a wider public the charges now presented in this website.
+The fellow members of dnwe were informed in good time that I would proceed to bring to a wider public the charges now presented in this website.
 The announcement was deleted from the dnwe-intranet.
-The German sistersite contains the text of that warning.
-It is detailed and – dare Cusanus say – closely argued.
+The German side of this website contains the text of that warning.
+It is detailed and – dare I say – closely argued.

-Any lawyers impugning the right of Cusanus to express his opinions will be reported to the German authority responsible for protecting the constitution (Verfassungsschutz).
-This warning is necessary because the legal profession (excepted an honourable minority) represents a far greater threat to democratic values than the entirety of the right-wing (and indeed left-wing) political groups otherwise subject to observation by the Verfassungsschutz.
+Any lawyers impugning my right to express my opinions will be reported to the German authority responsible for protecting the constitution (Verfassungsschutz).
+This warning is necessary because the legal profession (excepted an honourable minority) represents a far greater threat to democratic values than the entirety of the so-called right-wing (and indeed left-wing) political groups otherwise subject to observation by the Verfassungsschutz.
 In Germany, the business plan of some lawyers is systematically to seek to undermine human rights and common justice in the interests of their personal profit.
 It would be nice – or naive – to think that, elsewhere, this does not apply.